comses/PDLM/README.md

 Authors:  Vamsi Krishna Satyanarayana Vasa & Hessam S. Sarjoughian

 This software is produced as part of a Master's Thesis in the School of Computing and Augmented Intelligence, Arizona State University, Tempe, Arizona, USA.
-This work is published under the title ***GENERATIVE STATECHARTS-DRIVEN PDEVS MODELING***, to appear at [Winter Simulation Conference 2025](https://www.wintersim.org/) in Seattle, USA.
+This work is a pre-print for the article entitled ***GENERATIVE STATECHARTS-DRIVEN PDEVS MODELING***, [Winter Simulation Conference 2025](https://www.wintersim.org/) in Seattle, USA.

 ## Abstract